gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 We focused on German, English and Spanish.

+Unpublished paper available as pdf file in home folder of repository, and as tex file in docs folder.

 This was a project carried out in the University of Magdeburg Oct 2014-Feb 2015

 Apart from surveying some available alternatives for implementing cross-language information retrieval, the aim of this project was to allow the comparison of different approaches to the cross-language support: